Tiny-Earth/DemoSite/site/src/intro.md

 Teaching science in a way that reflects how science is done can broaden participation in STEM.
 When students actively engage in authentic scientific practices, they develop a more robust scientific self-efficacy and identity [estrada_toward_2011](@cite).
 When students witness diverse scientist identities and engage in real-world problems, it allows a broader range of students to connect with and envision themselves as part of the scientific community.
 These factors – positive self-efficacy, identity, and connection with scientific values – lead to increased persistence in STEM, especially for students from communities that have been historically excluded [estrada_toward_2011](@cite).
 Broadening participation in STEM is essential for asking meaningful questions, addressing inequities, and ensuring that STEM benefits everyone.

 ### Good Teaching

-!!! compat ""
-    - Identify what aspects of teaching science are personally motivating for you.
-    - Reconsider how you think of the course material and the role of instructors and students in the course.
-    - Connect good science teaching with intentional course design, inclusive learning, and iterative approaches.
-    - Understand key concepts and principles:
-        - Good teaching moves away from the instructor covering content toward the student learning science.
-        - Change can be achieved at many levels.
-The STC focuses on what instructors have agency to change: the classroom.
-        - Good teaching is intentional, inclusive, and iterative.

 *Good teaching moves from covering content to learning science.*